gchallen/code.metalsmith-linkcheck/README.md

 (default: *`.links_checked.json`*)

 Path relative to the metalsmith source directory where metalsmith-linkcheck caches link check information.
+This will be removed from the build directory.

 #### `ignoreFile` (optional)

 (default: *`links_ignore.json`*)

 Path relative to the metalsmith source directory to a JSON file containing an array of links to ignore.
+This will be removed from the build directory.

 #### `failFile` (optional)

 (default: *`links_failed.json`*)

 Path relative to the metalsmith source directory to a JSON file where link failures are recorded.
+This will be removed from the build directory.

 <!--
 #### `optimizeInternal` (optional)